skip to Main Content

 Estate plans work best when they reflect your current wishes and situation.
 Often, life events, such as moving into a new home, change your situation, so when life events occur, you may need to have your estate plan reviewed, so the appropriate changes can be made.
 When you move into a new home, there are three good reasons to update your estate plan as soon as possible.

-Laws can differ between states
+Estate plan laws can differ between states

 Estate planning laws are set at the state level, which means that they can differ between states.
 For example, sometimes states have different requirements that must be met for a document to be valid.
 One state may only require a will to be signed by two witnesses, while another state may require it to be signed by three witnesses.